NatGr/projectAdA/README.md

 		has he computed the metadata correctly
 		- MentionDocTone: the tone used in the article.

-Regarding the data size, the total dataset weight is of
+Regarding the data size, the total dataset weight is of 112GB but it is mostly composed of the GDELT graph which we won't use.
+We hope that once we extracted the columns we are interested in and save them as parquet files, we will be able to retreive the data on our computers to perform the rest of the analysis locally.
 # A list of internal milestones up until project milestone 2
 <!-- Add here a sketch of your planning for the next project milestone. -->